 Adding selenium toner into the process gives an orange colouration to the image through it's reaction to the bromide in the Foma paper.
 It also adds a grey tone into the highlights that compliments that orange colouration.

 It was really an experiment into trying to balance aspects of my photographic chemical process and methodology through trying to visualize the subjective outcome by understanding to a greater degree how the objective elements such as the chemicals interacted.

 ... darkrooms and processing are what informed me the most about photography..the science of the process became the art

 ..I like printing contact sheets.
-I would shoot rolls of film as a sequence of images, with the idea of printing a contact sheet where the sequences from the roll of film were a narrative and the contact was that visualized moving still image...light is energy that is a propagation of oscillations between an electrical field and a magnetic field..it is interesting to consider the idea of how electromagnetic radiation as energy not matter can be transferred through the medium of the photographic process to create an image of that original captured energy..light.. to consider the difference between electromagnetic waves and mechanical waves in process.
+I would shoot rolls of film as a sequence of images, with the idea of printing a contact sheet where the sequence from the roll of film form a narrative and the contact was that visualized moving still image...light is energy that is a propagation of oscillations between an electrical field and a magnetic field..it is interesting to consider the idea of how electromagnetic radiation as energy not matter can be transferred through the medium of the photographic process to create an image of that original captured energy..light.. to consider the difference between electromagnetic waves and mechanical waves in process.
 I remember reading about the production methods of Teo Macero during the 1970s.
-The albums Pangaea and Dark Magus were recorded live in one take the ability to visualize through process and medium seem to unify a scientific and creative methodology.
+The albums Pangaea and Dark Magus were recorded live in one take.. though sound needs a medium to be transferred from point A to point B and light does not, the emphasis is on the idea to visualize through process and medium to unify a scientific and creative methodology.

 .. no sequencing mode on my Contax T2...the feeling of each frame being shot from the eye rather than through a set mechanical function of the programming of the camera.. sequencing modes on the camera allow for faster reactions and smoother transitions from frame to frame but I like the feeling of slowing the process down..